SoubhikSen02/File_Encryptor/README.md

 4. Provides option to show a detailed list of previous actions performed by the user

 ### Note
 Some features will ask for a password.
-This is currently hardcoded to be "FileEncDec" wihtout the double quotes.
+This is currently hardcoded to be ```FileEncDec```.

 # How to directly use the app
-Download a release version from the link down below and the steps given-
+Download a release version from the link down below and follow the steps given there-

 https://github.com/SoubhikSen02/File_Encryptor/releases